arstulke/CardBoard/README.md

+# Log4Shell & Logback
+This project is dependent on logback v1.1.9 through Spring Boot v1.5.1.
+The version of Logback contains the vulnerbality CVE-2021-42550 (https://logback.qos.ch/news.html).
+We will not migrate the project to a newer version of Spring Boot or Logback due to the increased effort involved.

+# CardBoard
 A Project for managing simple cards on multiple card boards.
 The Project has two subprojects.
 The Backend and the Frontend.